GEO-Data is difficult. we know. Here's some help.

 The Vermont Open Geodata Portal provides geographical and mapping data, images, and several APIs We strongly recommend that you familiarize yourself with these data and APIs before arriving at the event.
-For your convenience, we've provided the following links to training materials and sample applications.
+For the first time ever we are sponsoring talks and trainings to help you do your best.

 APIs, SDK's, Platforms, libraries, etc.